There’s no doubt about it – weightlifting is a traditionally male dominated sport.

 Traditionally, 20-kilo bars were the standard in weightlifting clubs and gyms.
 These best suited men’s, on average, larger hands.
 Women are, on average, smaller, and have smaller hands than men, which required the introduction of the 15-kilo bar.
 It weighs less simply because it’s narrower – making it easier to grip for female weightlifters.

-Currently, Leech reckons that Capital Strength actually has more 15-kilo bars than 20-kilo ones.
+Currently, Leech reckons that Capital Strength owns more 15-kilo bars than 20-kilo ones.

-“It’s always been important to have a very equal, very welcoming, very gender-neutral aspect to our club,” he says.
+“It’s always been important to have a very equal, very welcoming, very gender-neutral aspect to our club,” Leech says.

 “I think some people have an image of a weightlifting gym in their head, and it’s guys in leotards, making crude, offensive jokes, and lifting heavy weights – but that couldn’t be further from the truth,” he tells me.